Meeting Rooms

 Meeting Room Equipment

-Library equipment for use varies from room to room.
+Library equipment for use varies based on availability.
 If you wish to borrow specific library equipment, please notify a library staff member upon reservation of the room.
 Library staff will assist with setup of certain library equipment.

 Groups using meeting rooms must bring equipment for their own use during meetings.
 PHL assumes no responsibility for any equipment, supplies, or materials that are brought to PHL, or for items that are reported lost, stolen, or left behind by any group or individual that is sponsoring or attending the meeting.
 In all cases PHL neither lends nor leases equipment for use outside of PHL.